Morning Magic: Your daily headlines

 Magic Headlines

-Klay Thompson is playing the best ball of his career, writes Hugo Kitano of Golden State of Mind.
+Even without Steph Curry, the Warriors won their ninth straight over the Magic, writes Daniel Hardee of Golden State of Mind.

-The Golden State Warriors are on pace for the best offensive season in NBA history, writes Adam Fromal of Bleacher Report.
+Twitter responds to Marreese Speights and David West exchanging words, writes Daniel Mano of The Mercury News.

-Through 13 games this season, the Warriors have outscored opponents by 70 points in third quarters, writes Connor Letourneau of the San Francisco Chronicle.
+Orlando, one of the league's surprise teams, isn't immune to the Warriors' third quarter dominance, writes Connor Letourneau of the San Francisco Chronicle.

-The Warriors are the second team in NBA history to win six game in a row by at least 17 points, writes Karl Buscheck of the San Francisco Examiner.
+And we'll end with this tweet from Marc Spears of ESPN.
+But what about the three-point shooting contest???

-Mark Medina of The Mercury News wonders if Kevin Durant can join the exclusive 50-40-90 club this season.
+Magic forward Aaron Gordon told ESPN's The Undefeated he would accept an invite to the 2018 NBA Slam Dunk contest if asked by the league. https://t.co/VVYll2SboW— Marc J. Spears (@MarcJSpearsESPN) November 14, 2017

 As always, if you come across any other Magic stories worth a read, feel free to share them below.